 Pay attention to the form of the message

 Do not use all the capital letters when your child is texting or posting something because caps are considered a form of “yelling” on the Internet and will make the other person triggered and uncomfortable.

-Besides, don’t overdo the exclamation point.
+Besides, don’t overuse the exclamation point.
 While the exclamation mark may show your child’s feelings, try using the right words to better describe his or her point of view.